Skip to main content Skip to accessibility

 Jersey Ramsar Management Authority (JRMA)

-The Government of Jersey has an obligation under the Convention to prepare a management plan for each of the Ramsar sites.
-Please find below the current management plans.
+Find below the current management plans.
 The JRMA within the Government of Jersey are working to fulfil the strategic aims and management objectives of the plans.

-Jersey Ramsar Management framwork
+Jersey Ramsar Management framework

 Jersey Ramsar Management plan Les Ecrehous and Les Dirouilles